FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 ###Notes

+Last year, Eric presented the alert system of the FreeMedForms project at the LSM in Brussels.
+The video is available.

 We defined two systems of alert: one blocking and one non-blocking.

 The non-blocking alert is represented by and icon and tooltips in views.
 While the blocking alerts are blocking dialogs that needs user validation to proceed.
 Both alerts present minimal and sufficient information.
 At any time users can access (to) full alert information.